 NOTE: Some ATMs may ask you if you’d like to proceed “with or without conversion”.
 NEVER proceed “with conversion” because doing so authorizes the foreign bank operating the ATM to do the conversion instead of your local bank.
 The rates are usually terrible, the difference in rates often being as high as 10%.

-ATTRACTIONS TO VISIT
+ATTRACTIONS TO VISIT IN NARA

 As described, Nara is second only to Kyoto in its number of traditional temples and shrines.
 There’s a lot to see here.
 However, this guide assumes that you’ll be visiting on a day trip which isn’t enough time to see everything.
 As such, I’ve narrowed it down to some of the most important attractions, all of which are conveniently located in Nara-koen which is the main park area.